-< Deduction of Calories and Determining Your Kcal Deficit >
+Deduction of Calories and Determining Your cal DeficiT

-If you burn approximately 3,500 kcals, you will burn 1 pound of body fat.
-Therefore, if you aim to lose 2 pounds in a month, you will need to create a negative energy balance of 230 kcals/day, given that there is an average of 30 days in a month (3,500 kcals × 2 / 30 days = 230 kcals per day).
-This number (230) is referred to as your "kcal deficit."
+If you burn approximately 3,500 cals, you will burn 1 pound of body fat.
+Therefore, if you aim to lose 2 pounds in a month, you will need to create a negative energy balance of 230 cals/day, given that there is an average of 30 days in a month (3,500 cals × 2 / 30 days = 230 cals per day).
+This number (230) is referred to as your "cal deficit."

-Asken Health Index is an original scoring system based on multiple factors, including: calorie intake, calorie output, and nutritional balance.
+Asken Health Index Score is an original scoring system based on multiple factors, including: net calorie balance, calorie intake, calorie output, and nutritional balance.
 It indicates the overall quality of your diet.

 |A||70 - 79|